Beddgelert Forest, near Porthmadog

 The centre is owned by Natural Resources Wales, and managed in partnership with the staff of Tŷ Te Cadair Tea Room.

-The visitor centre and tea room are open seasonally - see opening times.
+The visitor centre and tea room are open seasonally - see opening times below.

 National Nature Reserves are places with some of the very finest examples of wildlife habitats and geological features.